 - Department’s P&T Policy as a PDF file.
 The department’s P&T policy and promotion criteria must be aligned with the Promotion and Tenure Statement of the Dean of College of Medicine.
 The policy is required annually, whether or not the department has any faculty undergoing review this year.

 - Roster of Members of the Departmental Promotion and Tenure Committee, as a PDF file.
 The Departmental Committee is required to include at least one non-tenure-line faculty in the review of non-tenure-line promotion cases.
 Consult AC-23 Administrative Guidelines, Section IV.B.
 Review Committees, for rules about how these committees should be constituted.
 The roster is required annually, whether or not the department has any faculty undergoing review this year.

-Submit the final dossier (one original paper version with signatures and an electronic PDF copy on USB drive) for each promotion or tenure candidate to the Office of Faculty Affairs.
+Submit the final dossier (one original paper version with signatures and an electronic PDF copy) for each promotion or tenure candidate to the Office of Faculty Affairs.
 (Final dossiers for provisional tenure reviews are due in February; see below.)
 Prior to submission, the dossier must have been reviewed by the departmental P&T Committee and by the department chair, and the letters for these two levels of review must be in the dossier in Section E. The committee and chair’s letters must address the external letters of evaluation received for the candidate and address any negative comments or conflicts of interest.
 It is the responsibility of the department chair to ensure that the dossier is complete and compliant with AC-23 guidelines; failure to do this could necessitate a re-review of the dossier at the departmental level or a postponement of the promotion review to the next academic year.